-Required course offerings in which specific skills contained in the Mississippi College- and Career- Readiness Standards and Mississippi Curriculum Frameworks must be taught.
-Subjects in the academic core are English/language arts, mathematics, science, social studies, foreign languages, and arts.
+Required course offerings in which specific skills contained in the Mississippi College- and Career-Readiness Standards and Mississippi Curriculum Frameworks must be taught.
+Subjects in the academic core are English/language arts, mathematics, science, social studies, world languages, and the arts (dance, media arts, music, theatre, visual arts).